parkourtheory-admin/datapipe/README.md

 ### Notes
 1. Running `FixEmbed` task will output a tsv, which if opened in Google sheets or Libre Office 5 will show malformed cells containing entire rows.
 Not sure why this happens, but the same tsv file can be viewed properly with pandas in a Jupter Notebook or imported into MySQL.
 Querying those same malformed rows in either pandas or MySQL will results in correctly formatted data.
+2. Run ExtrapolationMasks, PruneGraphMasks, and RandomMasks separate from BagOfWordsMultihot, and BagOfWordsOnehot.
+When running BagOfWordsMultihot, and BagOfWordsOnehot, need to change config output directory to that task.